-Robert So, Communications: Robert So grew up in San Rafael all of his life and educating to earn his career achievements through College of Marin, he earned Computer Information Systems Certificate.
+Robert So: Robert So grew up in San Rafael all of his life and educating to earn his career achievements through College of Marin, he earned Computer Information Systems Certificate.
 Recently he has been working for Computers of Marin/Marin Computer Repair (owners are relatives) and offering repair skills.
 Born in San Francisco, raised in San Rafael, he attends to Lincoln Hill Community Church and Thai-Lao Baptist Church.

 Herb Ancell: Herb grew up in Napa.
 After graduating from Napa High School, he attended Santa Clara University studying mechanical engineering.
 His first career was with Bank of America where he spent 4 years managing a Vietnam B of A branch during the Vietnam war years.
 For the past 30 years he has been in property management.
 His passion for 30 years was sailboat racing in the San Francisco Bay.
 Herb and his wife, Pauline, have lived in the Dominican Black Canyon neighborhood for 40 years.